Pilates Teacher Training • Singapore • STOTT PILATES® Postural Analysis Review

 How posture affects exercise choices

-You review how certain postural patterns may influence what exercise choices and modifications are more appropriate.
+You review how postural findings may influence exercise choices, modifications, and programming priorities.

 Postural theory

-You revisit the theory behind common postural tendencies and how muscle length and strength patterns may relate to what you are seeing.
+You revisit the theory behind common postural tendencies and how muscle length, strength, and movement patterns may relate to what you are seeing.

 Bony landmarks and palpation

-You improve your ability to locate key bony landmarks and palpate more accurately, because weak landmark identification often leads to weak observation.
+You improve your ability to locate key bony landmarks and observe more accurately, because weak landmark identification often leads to weak assessment.

 Why Pilatique extends PARW beyond the official workshop time